anthonymakela/anthonymakela.github.io/_posts/2024-02-16-flat-connections.md

 For example, the tangent bundle of $\Bbb CP^2$ does not admit a flat connection.
 The above proposition illustrates that vector bundles admitting flat connections are quite rare.

 To see that the condition on vanishing characteristic classes is not necessary, note that the Pontryagin classes of the tangent bundles of $\Bbb S^n$ for any $n$ vanish as the spheres are stably trivial[^4].
-However, $T\Bbb S^n$ does _not_ admit any flat connections.
+However, $T\Bbb S^2$ does _not_ admit any flat connections.

 Heuristically speaking, the reason for this is that if we pick any point $p$ on $M$, the flatness of the connection yields that the parallel transport $P_\gamma$ along a loop $\gamma$ depends only on the homotopy class of $\gamma$.
 Since $\pi_1(\Bbb S^2) = 0$, we are free to move vectors around the sphere to generate a nowhere-vanishing vector field.
 This contradicts the Poincaré–Hopf theorem and so $T\Bbb S^2$ cannot admit a flat connection.